smithjd/sql-pet/docs/083-exploring-a-single-table.md

 <img src="083-exploring-a-single-table_files/figure-html/average dollars-1.png" width="672" />

-The **monthly** gyrations are happening on the Sales Rep side, amounting to differences in a million dollars compared to small variations of around $25,000.
+The **monthly** gyrations are happening on the Sales Rep side, amounting to differences in a million dollars compared to small monthly variations of around $25,000 for the Online orders.

 ### Compare monthly lagged data by order type